 Planned Parenthood for Teens – Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of women, men, and young people worldwide.

 Sex, Etc. – Helps teens with answers to their question about sex, relationships, pregnancy, STDs, birth control, sexual orientation and more!
-Sex, Etc. is published by Answer, a national organization that provides and promotes unfettered access to comprehensive sexuality education for young people and the adults who teach them.
+Sex, Etc. is published by Answeropens a new window, a national organization that provides and promotes unfettered access to comprehensive sexuality education for young people and the adults who teach them.